Public.com Review: A Social Investing App for Stocks, ETFs and Crypto

 - Water Works: companies responsible for supplying and purifying drinking water

 For example, if you select the “Green Power” theme, the app will suggest a list of stocks like Tesla (TSLA) and NextEra Energy (NEE) and ETFs, such as the Guggenheim Solar ETF (TAN).
 This makes ESG stocks and funds easy to find.

 Public is SIPC-insured against brokerage failure, so if somehow Public fails, your account is protected for up to $500,000 (including $250,000 in cash.)
 SIPC insurance doesn’t protect you against the decline in value of the stocks you buy, though.

 - Public is a good option for beginners to get into investing.
 The app is very user-friendly, and the sign-up process is seamless

 - The social component lets you follow your friends and influencers

-- Several ESG themes are pre-selected for you
+- Several themes are pre-selected for you